Approved by Members’ Meeting 24th February 2019

 4.4 A Club normally fielding two or more elevens, and which has two or more fixtures on the same day, must (if unable to fulfil all its fixtures) scratch (or by agreement with its opponents and the consent of the Board, postpone) its scheduled fixtures from the lowest division of the Grades, working upwards.

-4.6 Any Club scratching a fixture must email the Grades Website by 1900hrs the night before at the very latest.
+4.6 Any Club scratching a fixture must advise their opponents by 1900hrs the night before at the very latest.
+If the pitch to be used has been booked by the Board, then the team scratching must also advise the Board by email by 1900hrs the night before.
 Any Club failing to comply may incur a 5 point penalty.
-Sport Aberdeen will, and other pitch providers [including Clubs with their own grounds] may, charge for the marking of pitches which are not cancelled at least 48 hours beforehand.
-Where such costs are levied it is the policy of the SCIO that such costs should be met by the Club scratching a fixture up to the figure (£30 or £60, dependent on facilities) set annually to be paid by clubs for pitches hired by the SCIO within the City of Aberdeen.
+Sport Aberdeen and Aberdeen City Council will, and other pitch providers [including Clubs with their own grounds] may, charge for the marking of pitches which are not cancelled at least 7 days beforehand.
+Where such costs are levied it is the policy of the SCIO that such costs should be met by the Club scratching a fixture.
+This figure should not exceed the highest pitch hire fee as set by Aberdeen City Council or Sport Aberdeen.

 4.7 Fixtures below Grade 1, which involve second or third elevens, may be rearranged from Saturday to Sunday, if both clubs agree.
-Any such agreement must be notified to the Grades Website at least 48 hours before the original scheduled start time.
+Any such agreement must be notified to acagradess@gmail.com at least 48 hours before the original scheduled start time.

 4.8 All League matches shall take place on Saturdays and Sundays and be decided by a single innings.
-Except in cases where the Board shall fix a different hour, all matches shall start at 1300hrs, subject to the right of the away team to request a postponement to 1330hrs where the fixture is more than 25 miles distant, or of either team to request such a postponement should players from their club be involved in junior or schools cricket on that day.
+Except in cases where the Board shall fix a different start time, all matches shall start at 1300 hrs subject to the right of either team to request a delayed start should players from their club be involved in junior or schools cricket on that day.
 Start times may also be amended as directed by independent ground authorities.
-Teams may however elect to start earlier by agreement.
+Teams may however elect to start earlier by agreement, but where pitches are booked on behalf of teams by the Board, a request to start earlier must be made to the Board before 1pm on Thursday so that permission can be sought from the ground authorities for the earlier start time.
 Should any unreasonable delay in the commencement of a match be reported to the Board, it shall have powers to impose a points deduction on the offending Club and/or to award the match to their opponents.
 [See Rule 10 for further information on hours of play.]

 4.9 In order to start a game there must be a minimum of six players present from both sides at the stipulated start time of the game.
 Should there be less than that, the opposition have the right to claim the game, unless exceptional circumstances have prevented a side from arriving at the ground on time.